vankur017/Flix-Gpt/README.md

 ############## IMP NOTICE ######

--Get Software from "https://one.one.one.one" and install it to not face any network provider issue while making API calls
+Get Software from "https://one.one.one.one" and install it to not face any network provider issue while making API calls
 ![alt text](image.png)

 # To Start Server Locally:-